mwczapski/Swagger_Codegen_3_Docker_Container/Swagger_Codegen_Docker_Container_for_API-First_Development.md

 #### Create swagger-codegen yaml to json and back convert example

 Create an example of converting YAML to JSON and back using swagger-codegen.
-Not needed for working with the Swagger Editor server in the container.
+Not needed for working with the Swagger Codegen server in the container.

 ``` shell
 HOST_DIR=/mnt/d/github_materials